Faculty Funding Opportunities from LTLC

 • A consultation with a member of the library’s Research & Instruction team is required as part of the application process.

 If you have questions about how to apply for these funds, please consult with a Research & Instruction team member or a member of LTLC.
 You can also view past Academic Innovation Fund recipients.
-The application for Academic Innovation Funds in Spring 2024 will close on Friday March 1 at 5:00pm.
+The application for Academic Innovation Funds in Fall 2024 will close on Monday, October 7, 2024 at 5:00pm.

 Research Computing Funds: Spring